ppone/docs/guides/subscription-billing.md

    [![New Recurring Plan](../img/create-new-plan.png)](../img/create-new-plan.png)

-The last step is to customize the duration of the subscription and if you wish to have any add-ons.
+The last step is to customize the duration of the subscription and if you wish to have any addons.
 To reveal these options, click the *Options *drop down*.

    [![New Recurring Plan Options](../img/options.png)](../img/options.png)